bresheske/behaviors/readme.md

 What if two or more behaviors are attempting to modify the state of a single entity at the same time?
 So this problem isn't specific to our proof of concept.
 This is a problem that's typically solved by using locks, queues, throttling, or some other mechanism, but this is still a problem with our POC.

 Something I would try would probably be a locking mechanism, as it keeps our invocations synchronous and therefor simple.
 Queueing is a bit more resilient, but tends to leave calling code or tests 'in the dark' on when business processes actually complete, and adds a ton of complexity into the system.

+## Conclusion
+Overall I think it pans out.
+In theory, a user could utilize our system by defining behaviors on their apples, and knowing that we tested all of our behaviors, we're ready to push to production.
+It solves the problem of needing to test endless permutations of configuration settings while allowing testing of specific business logic.